-From 22 June 2019, the Groninger Museum presents Daan Roosegaarde – PRESENCE: the artist and innovator’s first major museum solo project.
-Roosegaarde has created this groundbreaking new interactive artwork in collaboration with the Groninger Museum.
-Where he previously displayed his work in the external public domain, the artist now adopts the internal museum space for the first time large-scale, with a phosphorescent landscape which changes colour and shape because of the presence of visitors.
-Unlike most exhibitions, which demand that art should be viewed from a distance, this installation encourages physical interaction and immersion.
-Roosegaarde is known for ICOON AFSLUITDIJK and international projects like WATERLICHT and SMOG FREE TOWER.
-As a pioneer of the landscape of the future, he investigates the concept of the Dutch word ‘schoonheid’ in its dual meaning – beautiful and clean – which takes shape in new social core values like clean air, clean water and clean energy.
-PRESENCE envisions this theme by using new materials and principles of physics, evoking visitors to become aware of their own presence in a unique manner.
+PRESENCE: the first major museum solo project.
+Roosegaarde created this groundbreaking new interactive artwork in collaboration with the Groninger Museum.
+Previously work was displayed in the external public domain, whereas PRESENCE adopted the internal museum space for the first time on a large-scale.
+A phosphorescent landscape which changes colour and shape because of the presence of visitors.
+Unlike most exhibitions, which demand that art should be viewed from a distance, this installation encouraged physical interaction and immersion.
+By investigating the concept of the Dutch word ‘schoonheid’ in its dual meaning – beautiful and clean – which takes shape in new social core values like clean air, clean water and clean energy, PRESENCE envisions this theme by using new materials and principles of physics, evoking visitors to become aware of their own presence in a unique manner.

-Climate change and a desire to improve the landscape inspired Roosegaarde to make PRESENCE.
-In the work, visitors’ traces, which eventually disappear to make room for new ones, symbolise the impact of humans’ presence on earth.
-Daan Roosegaarde: “I wanted to create a place where you feel connected.
+Inspired by climate change and a desire to improve the landscape, this work traces visitors' footsteps, which eventually disappear to make room for new ones, symbolising the impact of our presence on earth.
+“I wanted to create a place where you feel connected.
 You make the artwork and the artwork makes you.
 PRESENCE shows your relationship with the environment and how we can influence it.”
 Another source of inspiration was the landscape and environment art of the 1960s and ’70s in which interactivity and awareness of the earth’s vulnerability played an important role too.
 These artists made outdoor landscapes an integral part of their art; Roosegaarde however, takes a new step by taking his landscape inside of the museum walls.